How Do You Know if You Have the Gift of Discernment?

 Gift of Helps: Sharon serves with her whole heart.
 It is a natural desire for her to serve.
 When Tommy spills the milk, she is the first one to jump up, grab a towel and sop up the mess.
 Sharon does not draw attention to herself but quietly does what God called her to do - serve.
 When she sees a need her servant's heart goes after it, meeting that need.

 Gift of Prophecy: Jody has the gift of a prophet.
 She is a truth teller and is likely to be one of the first to speak up in any given situation.
-Jody voices herself, particularly when discerning any injustice.
+Jody voices herself, particularly when discerning injustice.
 Jody doesn't always seek to be a public figure but offers counsel and explains the exact issue that needs to be addressed.
-She will also follow up to make sure her guidance is followed.
+She will also follow up to make sure her guidance is applied.

 Gifted with Discernment?